top of page

 The adjective 'coarse' can be traced back to the Old English word 'cors,' which meant 'rough' or 'common.'
 This Old English term itself likely originated from the Proto-Germanic word 'kursaz,' indicating something that is rough or not finely made.
 The concept of coarseness is closely linked to the idea of something being rough, uneven, or lacking refinement, and this notion has persisted throughout the word's linguistic evolution.
 As 'coarse' transitioned through Middle English and into modern usage, it continued to embody the qualities of roughness and lack of fine detail, describing textures or surfaces that are gritty, uneven, or not smooth.
 Understanding the etymology of 'coarse' reveals its historical association with the physical characteristics it describes today.

-Quiz: Find the meaning of the adjective coarse:
+Find the correct meaning of the adjective coarse:

 Try Again!